nmchan/waidayo/PRIVACY.md

 *   [Unity](https://unity3d.com/legal/privacy-policy)

-The app is used to acquire the facial expression recognition information of the user and change the facial expression of the avatar.
+The app is used to get the facial expression recognition information of the user and change the facial expression of the avatar.
+The acquired data will not be provided to a third party.

 **Log Data**